awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 ‡ This limit only applies to fleets of type `request` or `maintain`\.
 This limit does not apply to `instant` fleets\.

-### T3 Spot Instances<a name="ec2-fleet-t3-spot-instances"></a>
+## Burstable performance instances<a name="ec2-fleet-burstable-spot-instances"></a>

-If you plan to use your T3 Spot Instances immediately and for a short duration, with no idle time for accruing CPU credits, we recommend that you launch your T3 Spot Instances in [`standard`](burstable-performance-instances-standard-mode.md) mode to avoid paying higher costs\.

-If you launch your T3 Spot Instances in [`unlimited`](burstable-performance-instances-unlimited-mode.md) mode and burst CPU immediately, you'll spend surplus credits for bursting\.
-If you use the instance for a short duration, your instance doesn't have time to accrue CPU credits to pay down the surplus credits, and you are charged for the surplus credits when you terminate your instance\.
+If you launch your Spot Instances using a [burstable performance instance type](burstable-performance-instances.md), and if you plan to use your burstable performance Spot Instances immediately and for a short duration, with no idle time for accruing CPU credits, we recommend that you launch them in [Standard mode](burstable-performance-instances-standard-mode.md) to avoid paying higher costs\.
+If you launch burstable performance Spot Instances in [Unlimited mode](burstable-performance-instances-unlimited-mode.md) and burst CPU immediately, you'll spend surplus credits for bursting\.
+If you use the instance for a short duration, the instance doesn't have time to accrue CPU credits to pay down the surplus credits, and you are charged for the surplus credits when you terminate the instance\.

-`Unlimited` mode for T3 Spot Instances is suitable only if the instance runs for long enough to accrue CPU credits for bursting\.
-Otherwise, paying for surplus credits makes T3 Spot Instances more expensive than M5 or C5 instances\.
+Unlimited mode is suitable for burstable performance Spot Instances only if the instance runs long enough to accrue CPU credits for bursting\.
+Otherwise, paying for surplus credits makes burstable performance Spot Instances more expensive than using other instances\.
 For more information, see [When to use unlimited mode versus fixed CPU](burstable-performance-instances-unlimited-mode-concepts.md#when-to-use-unlimited-mode)\.

-### T2 Spot Instances<a name="ec2-fleet-t2-spot-instances"></a>

 Launch credits are meant to provide a productive initial launch experience for T2 instances by providing sufficient compute resources to configure the instance\.
 Repeated launches of T2 instances to access new launch credits is not permitted\.
-If you require sustained CPU, you can earn credits \(by idling over some period\), use [T2 Unlimited](burstable-performance-instances-unlimited-mode.md), or use an instance type with dedicated CPU \(for example, `c4.large`\)\.
+If you require sustained CPU, you can earn credits \(by idling over some period\), use [Unlimited mode](burstable-performance-instances-unlimited-mode.md) for T2 Spot Instances, or use an instance type with dedicated CPU\.